Leveraging Neural Graph Compilers in Machine Learning Research for Edge-Cloud Systems: Background

 \subsubsection{Memory Latency Hiding}

 Memory latency hiding overlaps computation with data transfers using asynchronous execution techniques.
-Specifically, by overlapping data movement (e.g., between global memory and shared memory) with computation, the memory access latencies appear instantaneous, i.e., “hidden.”
-Similarly to dynamic batching, it involves a static code analysis and code generation for execution paths.
-The execution paths facilitate asynchronous memory transfers and efficient scheduling of threads, such that some threads perform computations while others wait for data transfers to complete.
-For example, in matrix multiplication on GPUs, while one block of threads computes partial results using data already loaded into shared memory, another block loads the next set of data from global memory asynchronously.
+Specifically, by overlapping data movement, such as transfers between global memory and shared memory, with computation, compiler-generated schedules can hide part of the memory access latency.
+These schedules coordinate asynchronous memory transfers and thread execution so that available work can continue while other operations wait for data.
+For example, in matrix multiplication on GPUs, while one block of threads computes partial results using data already loaded into shared memory, another block asynchronously loads the next set of data from global memory.